isc-projects/stork/doc/user/demo.rst

 webui
    This container is essential in most circumstances.
 It provides the front-end web interface.
 It is potentially unnecessary with the custom development of a Stork API client.
-The content is served by Nginx. webui-apache
+The content is served by NGINX. webui-apache
-   This container is similar to the previous one, except Apache serves it, and the web UI is available under the `/stork` sub-directory, port 8081. agent-bind9
+   This container is similar to the previous one, except Apache serves it, and the web UI is available under the ``/stork`` sub-directory, port 8081. agent-bind9
    This container runs a BIND 9 server.
-With this container, the agent can be added as a machine and Stork will begin monitoring its BIND 9 service. agent-bind9-2
+With this container, the agent can be added as a machine and Stork begins monitoring its BIND 9 service. agent-bind9-2
    This container also runs a BIND 9 server, for the purpose of experimenting with two different DNS servers. agent-kea
    This container runs a Kea DHCPv4 server.
-With this container, the agent can be added as a machine and Stork will begin monitoring its Kea DHCPv4 service. agent-kea6
+With this container, the agent can be added as a machine and Stork begins monitoring its Kea DHCPv4 service. agent-kea6
    This container runs a Kea DHCPv6 server. agent-kea-ha1 and agent-kea-ha2
    These two containers should, in general, be run together.
-They each have a Kea DHCPv4 server instance configured in an HA pair.
+They each have a Kea DHCPv4 server instance configured in a High Availability (HA) pair.
 With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable.